How student feedback works

 BMTO Learning and Teaching Network

-The Senate Quality Assurance and Enhancement Committee also issues advice and requirements to the Learning and Teaching Committee which takes in to account practice across the whole university.
+The Senate Quality Assurance and Enhancement Committee also issues advice and requirements to the Learning and Teaching Committee which takes into account practice across the whole university.
 University quality processes are ultimately answerable to QAA Scotland (Quality Assurance Agency for Higher Education) who monitor the quality of higher education in Scotland primarily through Enhancement-Led Institutional Reviews.

 QAA Scotland